-E-safety Content Know what to do if they view content they think is inappropriate or upsetting e.g. know how to minimise a screen if they see something inappropriate then tell a trusted adult.
+Know what to do if they view content they think is inappropriate or upsetting (school or upsetting e.g. know how to minimise a screen if they see something inappropriate then tell a trusted adult.
 Begin to evaluate online content by giving opinions about preferred sites.
 Know that you can be diverted from a website through a link, advertisement or pop-up.
 Understand some online materials are unsuitable and many sites are aimed at selling or phishing for personal details.
 Know that anyone can create a web site and it is sometimes difficult to know if information is true.
 Know what to do if content is inappropriate or upsetting (school policy) e.g. know who to report to and talk to.
 Understand the Internet contains fact, fiction and opinion and begin to distinguish between these.
 Be aware of online marketing and begin to develop strategies to deal with it Know that the aim of many sites is to sell something or gain personal information.
-Use a range of sources to check the validity of websites and evaluate information found online, consider plausibility and develop strategies to make judgements on the sources used e.g. cross- referencing websites, checking up on author etc Understand that some internet material is age related (especially games) and the implications for ignoring such guidance.
-Know that many commercial providers have sophisticated ways of trying to sell on the internet (e.g. Hoax 'You have a virus' message to sell antivirus software).
-Understand that online content often reflects stereotypical views and develop strategies to deal with it. --------------------- --- -- ---
+Know that many comproviders have sophist of trying to sell on the in Hoax 'You have a viru. to sell antivirus softwator to sell antivirus softwator to sell antivirus softwator to sell on the internet contains fact, fiction and opinion and begin to distinguish between these.
+Be aware of online marketing and begin to develop strategies to deal with it Know that the aim of many sites is to sell something or gain personal information.
+Know that anyone can create a web site and it is sometimes difficult to know if information is true. found online, and develop dgements on . cross-checking up the internet d (especially ications for ce.
+Internet (e.g. us' message are).
+The content rpical views -- ---

-Know that some information is personal and should not be shared when communicating online (This could be discussed when sending a class email).
+Contact Know that some information is personal and should not be shared when communicating online (This could be discussed when sending a class email).
 Understand that people online may not be who they say they are and may not be true friends Identify some risks presented by new technologies inside and outside school (e.g. online games, texting and cyber bullying).
 Know to keep personal information and passwords private when communicating online.
 Understand that online communication is not always confidential and that it can be monitored.
 Know that anyone can create a user showing any age or gender and people you meet online may not be who they say they are.
 Know what to include a personal profile and that it is better to use an alias and avatar rather than real name and photograph Know when an email should not be opened or messagesignored.
 Know how to deal with unpleasant communications via mobile, text, chat rooms (Save the message and show to a trusted adult).
 Understand why you should only befriend people you know and trust never to meet up with "friends" you know only online.
 Know how to report unwanted approaches to CEOP.
 Demonstrate safe practice when selecting images or content for uploading to a personal profile or online space.
 Understand the need to adjust privacy settings on social networking sites and appreciate that "friends" (who candownload and share their content) may not have done the same.
 Understand some malicious adults use the internet to make contact and groom young children.
 Know how to report any suspicions (CEOP report abuse page).
 Be clear about the differences between public social networking sites and closed learning environments, understanding the risks with the former.
-Understand the purpose of passwords, that passwords should never be shared, what makes a secure password. --- --- --
+Understand the purpose of passwords, that passwords should never be shared, what makes a secure password.